 My vision blurs, forcing me to close my eyes hoping it clears out.
 In a moment, the clearing reveals hazy memories I have long buried deep in the abyss of my being.
 A pastiche of femme-shaming across different periods of my formative years, it all came violently flooding back forcing me in a corner looking into pointed and honestly, painful fragments.
 Any sudden movement and I would hurt myself.

 All these outward manifestations were curtailed, but it left a dent on me.
 A stigma was implanted and anything related to being effeminate wasn’t ideal, especially growing up in the stricter and more conservative province.
 It was influence of partiality, no doubt.
 Masculinity was (or still is) king and it meant you had to assuage and conform to the archetype and dictates of society.
-I grew up a victim of the system.
-I hardly knew any better, but deep down I knew that I was different and that something was off.
+Growing up a victim of the system, I hardly knew any better.
+Deep down, however, I knew that I was different and that something was off.
+Being malambot doesn’t make me less of a man and potential in the sexual sense and perhaps, if Lady Luck is kind, romantically.

 PREFERENCE VS. PREJUDICE